From Broke-ish to Boujee Blog

 Pros and cons of DIY investing

 There is a right and a wrong way to DIY invest.
 Avoid these hazards and take advantage of easy optimizations.
+Investing is a cornerstone of

 Financial talks for couples